Advice for Visitors to Canada

 the country plans to stay for less than six months and can provide all

-requirements as well as meet all of the business requirements.
+requirements as well as all of the business requirements.
 Visitors

-who will be seeking to work in Canada on a temporary work visa must follow
+who will be seeking to work in Canada on a temporary basis will need to obtain a work permit prior to their arrival.

 Korean citizens visiting Canada to study for less than six months do not